s-ccs/2025_MSc_EEG_artifacts_simulation/README.md

-# **MSc-Thesis:** Simulation of a selection of  EEG artifacts, including eye movements and power line noise
+# **MSc-Thesis:** Simulation of a selection of  EEG artifacts, including eye movements, power line noise, and drifts

 **Author:** *Maanik Marathe*